How to Do Disney World Right, With Short Lines, Michelin-Starred Food, and Upscale Hotels

 Courtesy of Walt Disney World

-Forget the spinning teacups and hugs from Winnie the Pooh—there’s an entire world of experiences happening at Walt Disney World that you’d never know about.
+Forget the spinning teacups and hugs from Winnie the Pooh—there’s an entire world of experiences happening at Walt Disney World for those in the know.
 Truth be told, not everyone is sweating it out in line for the Slinky Dog Dash roller coaster.
-There’s a way to skip those FastPass+ planning windows and stressful dining reservations in favor of a blissful day bopping between rides and ridiculously good food.
-From phenomenal properties to private tours, here’s the 411 on the most extravagant ways to enjoy that Orlando trip.
+There’s a way to skip stressful Genie+ planning and dining-reservation wrangling in favor of a blissful day bopping between rides and ridiculously good food.
+From phenomenal properties to private tours, here are the most extravagant ways to enjoy that Orlando trip.

 This dish of hamachi and watermelon radishes is available only at Victoria & Albert’s, the AAA Diamond–rated restaurant at Disney’s Grand Floridian Resort & Spa.